jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 All development that takes place is done in feature branches and never in `master`.
 This way master will never have any broken code.

+It is good practice to use feature branches in all of the workflows described throughout this documentation.

 #### How it works: ####

 A feature branch workflow is intended to keep development from being done directly on the master branch, so each feature added to the code resides in it's own separate branch.

-1. Following best practices, first create an issue on GitHub that describes what feature is being added to the code.
+1. Following best practices, create an issue on GitHub that describes what feature is being added to the code.
 ![New Issue](images/issue-created.png)

-2. Before making the new branch, ensure that you are currently on the master branch and that `master` is up to date with any recent changes.
+2. Before making the feature branch, ensure the current branch is `master` and that `master` is up to date with any recent changes.
 ```
 $ git checkout master
 $ git pull
 ```

-3. You can now create a feature branch from the master branch (sometimes referred to as a "topic" branch), using the issue number and label:
+3. Create a feature branch (sometimes referred to as a "topic" branch) from `master`, using the issue number and label:
 ```
 $ git checkout -b 1-update-readme
 ```